OSGeo/gdal/doc/source/programs/gdal_vector_clip.rst

     CRS in which the <xmin>,<ymin>,<xmax>,<ymax> values of :option:`--bbox` are expressed.
 If not specified, it is assumed to be the CRS of the input dataset.
-    Not that specifying --bbox-crs does not involve doing vector reprojection.
+    Note that specifying --bbox-crs does not involve doing vector reprojection.
     Instead, the bounds are reprojected from the bbox-crs to the CRS of the input dataset.